berkaygurbuz/berkaygurbuz/README.md

 ### Hi there, welcome to the my github profile 👋

-I'm Berkay, living in İstanbul/Turkey.
-I'm a computer engineering student at Arel University.
+I'm Berkay, living in Istanbul.
+I'm a Software Developer at Clouxart.

 ### Currently learning and working on: